 Emergencies happen everywhere.
-In the last few years, our area could have or has experienced a catastrophic flood, ice storm, tornado, hurricane, plane crash, wildfire, explosion, chemical spill, mud slide, pandemic, West Nile Virus and many others.
-Emergencies happen everywhere.
+In the last few years, our area could have or has experienced a catastrophic flood, ice storm, tornado, hurricane, plane crash, wildfire, explosion, chemical spill, mud slide, pandemic, West Nile Virus, poor air quality from smoke, and many others.
+Emergencies happen everywhere and any time.